 Did you know the Ichabod experience can begin in childhood?

 The Mulvane Art Museum offers a variety of classes for children and adults (age 4 and up) during the summer and throughout the year.
 Classes include painting, printmaking, ceramics, murals, masks, math and art, water color and more.
 Prices vary by class.
 Need-based scholarships are available.
-Some of these opportunities may be pefect for you and your child to do together.
+Some of these opportunities may be perfect for you and your child to do together.
+Click here for the class list and registration details.

 Be an Ichabod on the court or the field.
 A variety of camps are offered for students in elementary, middle and high school.
-Camps are available for baseball, basketball, football, soccer, tennis and volleyball players.
-Some offerings are for your whole team.
+Camps are available for both individuals and an entire team.
 The cost and schedule vary for each camp.
 Both day and sleep-away options are available.
 For specific details, visit the Washburn Athletics website.

 Washburn Institute of Technology offers a summer experience for students entering grades 7 through 10.
 What better place to explore careers in construction, health care, human services, technology and transportation than at Washburn Tech?
 In the same environment as the students in our certificate and degree programs, your child will receive hands-on instruction in a variety of areas and will understand how classes at Washburn Tech taken in high school can help them graduate a step ahead of their peers.
 Cost is $75 per week and includes meals.

-Washburn University's Department of Music offers two different summer opportunities.
+Washburn University's Department of Music offers summer opportunities for students to practice and perform.

 All percussionists entering 7th grade through university are welcome to participate in this five-day sleep away camp.
 Participants live on campus and can request a roommate they know.
 Ensembles, classes and specialized clinics and concerts are all part of the experience.
 Parents are invited on the final day of camp to join the students for a picnic dinner and concert featuring the various ensembles from the week.
-Learn more about the percussion faculty and experts involved and register your child online.
+Click here to learn more about the camp and register your child online.

 On the first Tuesday of November each year, high school students from throughout northeast Kansas come to Washburn to compete in Math Day.
 The 40-question competitive examination for students, and collaboration time for their teachers, is a Washburn tradition dating back to 1969.